 I was still moisturizing frequently with a leave in containing humectants which kept on drawing moisture from the atmosphere since the humidity was high and my hair always felt damp.

-I couldn’t figure out what was wrong but I finally solved the problem by doing a protein treatment by applying my organics hair mayonnaise and I stopped using that leave in.
+I couldn’t figure out what was wrong but I finally solved the problem by doing a protein treatment and I stopped using that leave in.

 2) Puffs and the humidity are bad combinations: